Most plumbing businesses track KPI numbers, but still feel blind

 Here are the main performance metrics plumbers should be tracking:

-If this number is low or uneven across the team, it usually points to dispatching issues, job mix problems, or time being lost to callbacks and $0 jobs.
+If this number is low or uneven, it usually points to dispatching issues, job mix problems, scheduling inefficiencies, or time being lost during the day.
+It is one of the clearest ways to see whether field productivity is where it should be.

 Tech-generated leads (TGLs)